 “Good call.
 While you guys are scouting buildings.
 I’ll call the Society to deal with the Port Authority and the City.
 No boats, ships or even kayaks will be in range of the building.
 I’ll have vacant spots all round in an hour.”

 “That, I did think of.
 I’m researching launch distances now.
 In the meantime, send Jade and Jeremy across the river to get the feel of potential buildings.
 Chan, please ask David Li to add bird patrols over there as well.
 We’re going to nail this down before they have a chance to launch anything.”

 Black, Nikko and I go to the roof to eyeball possible launch points.
 The Society delivers three pairs of Fujinon 7X50 Poseidon MTRC-SX Rubber Armored Mil Spec Binoculars, each includes a calibrated compass.
 We thought about a telescope, but it seems like overkill.

 Janah’s research makes it most likely they would use a grenade launcher, which has, at best, accuracy in the range of maybe six hundred yards.
-There are so many possibilities, missile guided systems, which can be fired from miles away.
+There are so many possibilities, like missile guided systems which can be fired from miles away.